aleen42/PersonalWiki/Programming/JavaScript/Framework/underscore/object_functions/object_functions.md

 As we can see, `_.pick()` will receive an object as the first parameter, while the second one has three situations: **Function**, **Array** or **Separative Parameters**.

-Let's see how underscore handle those three conditions smartly:
+Let's see how underscore handle those three conditions smartly.